-RETIREMENT PLAN PROVISIONS HYBRID PLAN 1 PLAN2 RETIREMENT PLAN About Plan 1 Plan 1 is a defined benefit plan.
-The retirement benefit is based on a member's age, service credit, and average final compensation at retirement using a formula.
-About Plan 2 Same as Plan 1 About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
-The defined benefit is based on a member's age, service credit, and average final compensation at retirement using a formula.
-The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. •In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
-Eligible Members Employees are in Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013, and they have not taken a refund.
-Hybrid Opt-In Election VRS non-hazardous duty covered Plan 1 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held Eligible Members Employees are in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
-Hybrid Opt-In Election Eligible Plan 2 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014 Eligible Members Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
-This includes: •Political subdivision employees •Members in Plan 1 or Plan 2 w ho elected to opt into the plan during the election w indow held January 1 - April 30, 2014; the plan's effective date for opt-in members w as July 1, 2014 January 1 through April 30, 2014.
-The Hybrid Retirement Plan's effective date for eligible Plan 1 members who opted in was July 1, 2014.
-If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan.
-The Hybrid Retirement Plan's effective date for eligible Plan 2 members who opted in w as July 1, 2014.
-If eligible deferred members returned to w ork during the election w indow, they w ere also eligible to opt into the Hybrid Retirement Plan.
-Non-Eligible Members Some employees are not eligible to participate in the Hybrid Retirement Plan.
-They include: •Political subdivision employees who are covered by enhanced benefits for hazardous duty employees Those employees eligible for an optional retirement plan (ORP) must elect the ORP plan or the Hybrid Retirement Plan.
-If these members Members who were eligible for an optional retirement plan (ORP) and had prior service under Plan 1 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 1 or ORP.
-Members w ho w ere eligible for an optional retirement plan (ORP) and have prior service under Plan 2 w ere not eligible to elect the Hybrid Retirement Plan and remain as Plan 2 or ORP. have prior service under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.
+RETIREMENT PLAN PROVISIONS PLAN2 HYBRID RETIREMENT PLAN About Plan 2 Same as Plan 1 About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan. •The defined benefit is based on a member's age, service credit, and average final compensation at retirement using a formula. •The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. •In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
+Eligible Members Endipose are in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, or their membership date is before July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
+Eligible Plan 2 members were allow ed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.
+The Hybrid Retirement Plan's effective date for eligible fan 2 members who opted in w as July 1, 2014.
+If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan 2 were not eligible to elect the Hybrid Retirement Plan 2 were not eligible to elect the Hybrid Retirement Plan 2 were not eligible to elect the Hybrid Retirement Plan and remain as Jun 2 or ORP.
+Eligible Members Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
+This includes: •Political subdivision employees •Members in Plan 1 or Plan 2 w ho elected to opt into the plan during the election window held January 1 - April 30, 2014; the plan's effective date for opt-in members w as July 1, 2014 Non-Eligible Members Some employees are not eligible to participate in the Hybrid Retirement Plan.
+They include: •Political subdivision employees w ho are covered by enhanced benefits for hazardous duty employees Those employees eligible for an optional retirement plan (ORP) must elect the ORP plan or the Hybrid Retirement Plan.
+If these members have prior service under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.
+About Plan 2 Same as Plan 1 Display Comparison of the plan of t